-The 22 Long Rifle, 22 Magnum and 17 HMR rimfire cartridges fire when the firing pin impacts the relatively soft cartridge case rim, and also can be "discharged" before it is chambered if its rim receives a sharp blow.
+The .22 Long Rifle rimfire cartridge fires when the firing pin impacts the relatively soft cartridge case rim, and also can be "discharged" before it is chambered if its rim receives a sharp blow.
 If a cartridge hangs up, jams, or binds when being chambered or when being fed from the magazine into the chamber, do not attempt to force it into the chamber by pushing or striking the bolt.
 Any jam or feeding problem is a signal to immediately stop using the gun until it can be determined what is wrong.
-Most failures of a cartridge to feed or to chamber are caused by a damaged magazine, improper gun handling, poor maintenance, improper or defective ammunition.
+Most failures of a cartridge to feed or to chamber are caused by a damaged magazine, improper gun handling, or defective ammunition.
 Whatever the cause, rimfire cartridge jams can result in the potentially dangerous situation of a cartridge discharging before it is chambered.
 If this occurs, the cartridge case will rupture and its fragments will fly out of the gun with sufficient force to cause injury.
 Always wear shooting glasses and hearing protectors!
 Keep face away from chamber!